GS 1 Syllabus

 UPSC Prelims Syllabus – Indian and World Geography

-As per the UPSC Prelims Syllabus, Geography portion comprises Physical, Social, Economic Geography of India and the World.
-Similar to History, Geography is a vast subject with an overlap in both UPSC syllabus for Prelims and Mains.
+As per the UPSC Prelims Syllabus, the Geography portion comprises the Physical, Social, Economic Geography of India and the World.
+Similar to History, Geography is a vast subject with an overlap in both the UPSC syllabus for Prelims and Mains.
 Also, Geography is an optional subject choice in IAS Mains.